 Overview

-Olympia “Libby” Bowker advises private and public sector clients on a range of environmental and land use matters.
-Her work routinely involves applying complex regulatory schemes during hazardous waste remediation and cost recovery, wetlands permitting and enforcement, and state waterways licensing.
+Olympia “Libby” Bowker advises private sector entities, utilities, and municipalities on a range of environmental and land use matters.

 Libby’s experience includes:

-• State Waterways Licensing: Libby counsels a national utility on environmental permitting and review processes including compliance with Ch.
+State Waterways Licensing: Libby counsels a national utility on compliance with Ch.
 91 waterways licensing requirements.
+She is a co-author of the MCLE chapter on Tidelands and Waterways Law.

 Prior to law school, Libby conducted oceanic temperature research aboard a research vessel based out of Woods Hole, Massachusetts, led a backcountry trail crew repairing remote sections of the Pacific Crest Trail, and taught outdoor science classes at the Oregon Museum of Science and Industry.